davidrtfraser/real_time_crypto/README.md

 - [X] Dockerize our backfill pipline and run it-> Generate training data
 - [X] Start building our training pipeline
     - [X] Build a class to read OHLC data from the feature store
-    - [ ] Build a simple baseline model to predict price into the future
+    - [X] Build a simple baseline model to predict price into the future
+    - [ ] HOMEWORK: implement moving_average_baseline model to predict price into the future
+## Session 5
-    - [ ] Integrate our training pipeline with Comet ML (experiment tracking and logging)
+    - [X] Integrate our training pipeline with Comet ML (experiment tracking and logging)
+    - [ ] Feature Engineering
+    - [ ] Build XGBoost model